TACO: Temporal Consensus Optimization for Continual Neural Mapping: Abstract

 \section{Abstract}

 Neural implicit mapping has emerged as a powerful paradigm for robotic navigation and scene understanding.
 However, real-world robotic deployment requires continual adaptation to changing environments under strict memory and computation constraints, which existing mapping systems fail to support.
 Most prior methods rely on replaying historical observations to preserve consistency and assume static scenes.
-As a result, they cannot adapt to continual learning in dynamic robotic settings.
+As a result, they cannot enable continual learning in dynamic robotic tasks.
 To address these challenges, we propose \textbf{TACO} (\textbf{T}empor\textbf{A}l \textbf{C}onsensus \textbf{O}ptimization), a replay-free framework for continual neural mapping.
 We reformulate mapping as a temporal consensus optimization problem, where we treat past model snapshots as temporal neighbors.
 Intuitively, our approach resembles a model consulting its own past knowledge.
 We update the current map by enforcing weighted consensus with historical representations.
 Our method allows reliable past geometry to constrain optimization while permitting unreliable or outdated regions to be revised in response to new observations.
 TACO achieves a balance between memory efficiency and adaptability without storing or replaying previous data.
 Through extensive simulated and real-world experiments, we show that TACO robustly adapts to scene changes, and consistently outperforms other continual learning baselines.
+The code can be found at \href{https://iconlab.negarmehr.com/TACO}{https://iconlab.negarmehr.com/TACO}